robocorp/robotframework-lsp/robocode-vscode/README.md

 Developing
 ------------

-See: [Developing](docs/develop.md) for details on how to develop `Robot Framework Language Server`.
+See: [Developing](docs/develop.md) for details on how to develop the `Robocode VScode Extension`.

 Reporting Issues
 -----------------

-See: [Reporting Issue](docs/reporting_issues.md) for details on how to report some issue in the `Robot Framework Language Server`.
+See: Issues may be reported at: [https://github.com/robocorp/robotframework-lsp/issues/new/choose](https://github.com/robocorp/robotframework-lsp/issues/new/choose).

 License: Apache 2.0
 -------------------